aditipate/CompBioMiniProject/README.md

 immunocompromised, such as HIV-infected persons, organ transplant recipients, or newborn infants.
 Congenital cytomegalovirus infection can lead to significant morbidity and even death.
 After infection, HCMV remains latent within the body throughout life and can be reactivated at any time.
-Eventually, it may cause mucoepidermoid carcinoma and possibly other malignancies such as prostate cancer
+Eventually, it may cause mucoepidermoid carcinoma and possibly other malignancies such as prostate cancer.

 ![alt text](https://assets.teenvogue.com/photos/5633c437315908291450e9af/1:1/w_350%2Ch_350%2Cc_limit/herpes.jpg)